omegapointnorge/itv-kurs/react-redux-webapi/README.md

   });
 ```

+##Additional tasks
+* Display more properties in the wine info component
-* EXTRA: When searching for a new wine, add the previouse searched wines to a 'history' prop, and render these at the bottom of the page.
+* When searching for a new wine, add the previouse searched wines to a 'history' prop, and render these at the bottom of the page.
+* Make the search accept arbitrary strings and return the first 5 matches.